-- The Muppet Show: There was a sketch where a lazy redneck was reciting a poem called "Life Sure Gets Tee-jus, Don't It?"
+- The Muppet Show: There is a sketch where a lazy redneck is reciting a poem called "Life Sure Gets Tee-jus, Don't It?"
 Apparently unwilling or unable to work, he was poor to the point where he was out of food, had no presentable clothes, and his house was in terrible disrepair.
 In his own words: "Tinnote roof leaks, chimney leans..."
-His house literally fell apart at the end of the sketch.
+His house literally falls apart at the end of the sketch.

-- Several of the default houses in The Sims series are described this way.
+- Many of the default houses in The Sims series are described this way.
 They generally come with the lowest tier items, which are prone to breakdowns and malfunctions.
-And it's entirely possible to create your own if you don't know what you're doing, or are feeling a bit malevolent against your sims.
+It's also possible to create your own if you don't know what you're doing, or are feeling a bit malevolent towards your sims.

 - House of Mouse: The short "Mickey's Mechanical House" has Mickey Mouse putting up with things like clattering pipes and a creaky roof in his house, prompting him to move into a technologically-advanced abode.
 And then the mechanical house turns into one of these when Mickey accidentally destroys the master remote control, making all of its gadgetry run amok.
 Mickey decides to go back to his old house, deciding that there's no place like home... because creaky roofs and constant cold from seeping wind is better than being nearly crushed by moving floors.